The Ending Of Unknown Explained

 This article contains spoilers for "Unknown."

 What if you were a highly trained assassin who developed amnesia, and as you began to recover your memories, you became morally opposed to your former life?
-That's the basic gist of the 2011 Liam Neeson thriller "Unknown."
+That's the basic gist of the 2011 Liam Neeson action-thriller "Unknown."

 Neeson plays Martin Harris, a bioscientist married to another bioscientist, Liz (January Jones) — or so he thinks.
 While attending a conference in Berlin, Harris gets into a harrowing car accident and injures his head, which leaves him with little memory of his past life.
-When he returns to his wife, he finds another man named Martin Harris (Aidan Quinn) who's taken his place.
+When he returns to his wife, he finds another man named Martin Harris (Aidan Quinn) has taken his place.

-What starts out as a mind-bending psychological thriller eventually evolves into an espionage story, as Harris slowly discovers the truth.
+What starts out as a mind-bending psychological thriller eventually evolves into a must-watch espionage story, as Harris slowly discovers the truth.
 It turns out that "Martin Harris," the bioscientist, was just his cover identity for his latest mission.
 "Martin" and "Liz" were sent to Berlin to assassinate a real scientist named Bressler (Sebastian Koch), who's developed a strain of genetically modified corn that can grow in any climate.
 It's a scientific breakthrough that would benefit all of humanity, except for the agricultural corporations that currently control the world's corn.

 The new Martin doesn't want to kill Bressler, but it's almost too late.
 When he finally learns the truth, he also learns that he and Liz have already planted a bomb inside Bressler's hotel suite.
-The rest of the movie becomes a race against time to stop the assassination Martin no longer believes in, and he ultimately does.
+The rest of the movie becomes a race against time to stop the assassination Martin no longer believes in, and he accomplishes his mission.
+However, in addition to all its action and its Liam Neeson awesomeness, "Unknown" is ultimately a movie about the limits of how much someone can change.

 Martin's transformation wouldn't be possible without Gina the cab driver

-Before we get to the ending itself, it's worth mapping out how Martin came to object to the assassination plot, and how it plays into his character development.
+Before we get to the ending itself, it's worth mapping out how Martin came to object to the assassination plot and how it plays into his character development.

 Right after his car accident, which left him drowning in the river Spree, Martin was rescued by a Bosnian refugee and cab driver named Gina (Diane Kruger).
 She's an innocent civilian, and they meet entirely by chance.
 Gina is kind to the confused amnesiac, and Martin is grateful.
 As a world-traveling assassin who (up to this point) has almost always interacted with the outside world through a cover identity, Martin isn't accustomed to the kindness of strangers.
 So, Gina's kindness starts to change him, before he even realizes that he is changing.